Trichuris trichiura: Treatment

 Trichuris trichiura can be treated with a single dose of albendazole.
-In Kenya, half of a group of children who had Trichuris trichiura were given albendazole, while the other half of the children received placebos.
+In Kenya, half of a group of children, 98% of whom had Trichuris trichiura with or without infections by other soil-transmitted helminths, were given albendazole, while the other half of the children received placebos.
 It was found that the children who received the drug grew significantly better than the group of children who did not receive the treatment.
 Another treatment that can be used is mebendazole, or flubendazole.
-The medication interferes with the parasite’s nutrient intake, which eventually leads to death.
+The medication interferes with the parasite's nutrient intake, which eventually leads to death.

+However, it has been shown that both albendazole and mebendazole have low cure rate for Trichuris trichiura specifically, with treatments only achieving cure rates 30.7% for albendazole and 42.1% for mebendazole.

 Epidemiology

-There is a worldwide distribution of Trichuris trichiura, with an estimated 1 billion human infections.
+There is a worldwide distribution of Trichuris trichiura, with an estimated one billion human infections.
 However, it is chiefly tropical, especially in Asia and, to a lesser degree, in Africa and South America.
 Within the United States, infection is rare overall but may be common in the rural Southeast, where 2.2 million people are thought to be infected.
 Poor hygiene is associated with trichuriasis as well as the consumption of shaded moist soil, or food that may have been fecally contaminated.
 Children are especially vulnerable to infection due to their high exposure risk.
 Eggs are infective about 2–3 weeks after they are deposited in the soil under proper conditions of warmth and moisture, hence its tropical distribution.

 A closely related species, Trichuris suis, which typically infects pigs, is capable of infecting humans.
 This shows that the two species have very close evolutionary histories.
 However, morphology and developmental stages remain different, making them two separate species.

+WHO have since 2001 had a strategy for control of soil-transmitted helminths, including whipworms.
+This strategy entails treating at-risk individuals in the endemic areas.
+Risk groups for whipworm infections are children at preschool and school-aged children, people with specific high-risk jobs, women in reproductive and pregnant and breastfeeding women.
+The periodic treatment of the risk groups is done through either deworming campaigns or preventative chemotherapy.